Secure CheckoutPersonal information is secured with SSL technology.

-Gases in Agro-Food Processes is the ultimate reference book covering all applications of gases in Agro-Food processes, from the farm to the fork.
-The book contains up-to-date scientific and practical data on gas uses in agro-food processes.
-Divided into 11 sections, the title covers chemical and physical gas properties, gas monitoring, regulation, heat and mass transfers.
-The book includes sections dedicated to agriculture and food processing, wastewater treatment, safety applications and market trends.
-This book serves as a valuable resource for industrial scientists and researchers in technical centers developing agro-food products and graduate students in agro-food sciences, chemistry and the biosciences.
+Gases in Agro-food Processes is the ultimate reference covering all applications of gases in agro-Food processes, from farm to fork.
+Divided into 11 sections, the book covers chemical and physical gas properties, gas monitoring, regulation, heat and mass transfers.
+Sections are dedicated to agriculture and food processing, wastewater treatment, safety applications and market trends.
+Users will find this to be a valuable resource for industrial scientists and researchers in technical centers who are developing agro-food products.
+In addition, the book is ideal for graduate students in agro-food science, chemistry and the biosciences.

-- Explores the quality, safety and regulatory aspects, as well as market conditions and industry outlook, of gases used in agro-food processes
+- Explores quality, safety, regulatory aspects and market conditions, along with an industry outlook on gases used in agro-food processes

 - Presents the application areas of gases in industries and explores the basic principles for each application

 - Provides a single-volume reference on the wide range of potential uses for gases, facilitating use-case comparison and selection considerations